yongler/tp/docs/DeveloperGuide.md

 * `InterviewSlot#isUpcoming()` — Method that checks if the `InterviewSlot` is within a week of the local devices date and time.
 * `InterviewSlot#getInterviewSlot()` — Method that returns the `InterviewSlot` as a `LocalDateTime`
 * `MainWindow#handleReminder()` — Method that gets called if this feature is called by the user.
 It triggers the opening of the `ReminderWindow`
-* `MainWindow#init()` — Method that handles any method that needs to be called when the InternApply first launches.
+* `MainWindow#init()` — Method that handles any method that needs to be called when SoC InternApply first launches.
 Currently, the `reminder` command will get executed.

 Existing classes that were modified:
 * `CommandResult` — Constructor has been modified to include `showReminder` as a required parameter.
 For all other `Command` types, the default value of `showReminder` is set to `false`